a frustrated young woman holds her temples and thinks about polite ways to say mind your own business

-Sometimes you just don’t feel like talking about something.
+Sometimes you just don’t want to talk about something.
 It may be a private matter, or a sensitive issue, or even someone else’s issue.
+Intrusive questions are just not appropriate.

 But proper etiquette tells us that we should be polite, right?

-Fortunately, there are ways to say “none of your business” or “mind your own business” without being rude.
-It helps to be prepared and practice some responses ahead of time, if possible.
+Fortunately, there are ways to say “none of your business” or “mind your own business” in a respectful way.
+But it helps to be prepared and practice some responses ahead of time, if possible.

 What Does None of Your Business Mean?